 - 1. Call Legal Aid (see below). - 2.
-Go to your court date (if you don't, the case will automatically be decided against you). - 3.
-If you sent a letter asking for your landlord to apply for rent relief, take a copy of the letter and explain to the judge that you are applying for rent relief. - 4.
+Go to your court date (if you don't, the case will automatically go against you). - 3.
+If you or your landlord has applied for rent relief, bring any proof you have of that to court with you.
+If your landlord did not tell you about rent relief (which they are required to do before pursuing eviction), refused to apply for rent relief, or refused to cooperate with your rent relief application you should tell the judge and bring any evidence you have. - 4.
+If you sent a letter asking for your landlord to apply for rent relief, take a copy of the letter and explain to the judge that you are applying for rent relief. - 5.
 Ask for a 60-day extension if you have lost income to due the COVID-19 pandemic.
 Take written proof that you lost income during the pandemic.
-For more information on what to bring to court go to bit.ly/60DayContinuance - 5.
+For more information on what to bring to court go to bit.ly/60DayContinuance - 6.
 If you disagree with the amount that your landlord says you owe or what you already paid, say so.
 Even if you owe some rent the landlord must have given you notice of the exact and accurate amount of rent you owe.
 They also cannot include any excessive late fees (over 10%) or extra charges unless authorized by the lease.